Jaftem/Blog/_posts/2017-01-03-very-early-notes-on-game-threads.markdown

-Below I've outlined my strategy to fight the above graphic and increase Game Thread's *chances* of success.
+Below I've outlined a segment of my strategy to fight the above graphic and increase Game Thread's *chances* of success.

 ### Creating an MVP